dichotomies/sketch-to-painting/README.md

 # Prerequisities and General Notes

-Executable with Python 2.
+Python version: 2.

-Code was ran with newest versions of packages (see `required.txt` for list of packages that are required).
+Code was tested with newest versions of packages (see `required.txt` for list of packages that are required).

-Install Caffe-HED-version according to https://github.com/s9xie/hed or simply add following lines into your rc file (same procedure if you don't want to install all packages yourself, i.e. change python library path).
+Install Caffe-HED-version according to https://github.com/s9xie/hed.
+Make sure to add caffe to Python path, e.g. add something like following lines to bashrc, zshrc etc.:

 ```
+# necessary for caffe
 export PYTHONPATH=$HOME/.local/share/caffe/python:$PYTHONPATH
 export CAFFE_ROOT=$HOME/.local/share/caffe
 ```

 This manual is based on pictures extracted from `wiki` for the artist Picasso.
-Alternatives are `hardpaint` and `book` ... [explained what is necessary].
+Alternatives are `hardpaint` and `book`.

 Main scripts have command line arguments, get help with `python <python script file name> --help`

-# `booktools`
+# Tools for Image Processing and Dataset Creation

 ## Crop Margins (`booktools/crop.py`)